Spring Boot 2/Maven

 Codefresh is smart enough that caches automatically for us the workspace of a build (

 /codefresh/volume).
 This works great for build tools that keep their cache in the project folder, but not for Maven/Gradle which keep their cache externally.
 By changing the location of the Maven use on the project folder (the

 m2_repository name is arbitrary) we make sure that Codefresh will cache automatically the Maven libraries resulting in much faster builds.

-The second step is similar to the first, but this time we run integration tests.
+The next step is similar to the previous one, but this time we run integration tests.
 We define again a custom cache folder so when you run the build you will see that Maven will automatically pick the cache from the previous step.
 All Codefresh steps in a pipeline run on the same workspace, so the build results from one step are visible to the next.

 Notice that because the Maven lifecycle also executes the previous steps in a build, the